Cysharp/ZLogger/README.md

 The ZLog* method uses [InterpolatedStringHandler](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/interpolated-string-handler) in .NET and prepare the template at compile time.

+Some special custom formats are also supported.
+The `:@` can be used when you want to explicitly give the structured log a name other than the name of the variable to capture. `:json` can be used to log the result of JsonSerializing an object.

 Logging Providers
 ---
 By adding Providers, you can configure where the logs are output.
 ZLogger has the following providers.